Introduction

 The object files generated in the assembly stage is composed of

-machine instructions that the processor understands, but some
+machine instructions that the processor understands, but some pieces

-that functions in some pieces can successfully call functions in
+in some pieces can successfully call functions in other ones, and then

-other ones, and then produces an executable.
-To get the final
+produces an executable.
+To get the final executable use following

-executable use following command, -v
+command, -v

-detail information of linking process.
+option give us detail information of linking

 gcc -v -o test.elf test.o

-We can also manually invoke linker separately using
+We can also manually invoke linker separately using ld

-to get the final executable.
+get the final executable.

 GLIBC_LIB_DIR="/usr/lib/x86_64-linux-gnu"